jaanek/ideas/myring.md

 Freelancers, Entrepreuners, Startup-ers, Persons working online.

 Business model:
 A small transaction fee for each transaction (and select max.
-3 professionals to send with network fees) ???
+3 professionals to send with network fees - locked for 1 month) ???

 Competitors:
 earn.com, others ... have not done any big research for it yet